irnnr/primes/Readme.md

 in different languages.

 Feel free to run those programs yourself, otherwise my timings are below.
-I ran those on a Mid-2010 MacBook Pro with a 2.66 GHz Core i7 (two physical, four virtual CPU cores), memory and harddisk do not matter for this kind of program.
+I ran those on a Mid-2010 MacBook Pro with a 2.66 GHz Core i7, memory and harddisk do not matter for this kind of program.

 ##Timings